CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 ## Requirements and Support

 - Switches must have a Spectrum-2 or later ASIC.
-The number of switches supported depends on the deployment model:
+The number of supported switches varies based on the deployment model and reflects an environment where each switch is configured with OpenTelemetry and running the NetQ agent.
    - Standalone: 5 switches
    - Cluster: 50 switches
    - 3-node scale cluster: 500 switches